sebrauschert/OceanOmics-amplicon/README.md

 This example will also expect the raw fastq in 00-raw-data named like `*16S*fastq.gz*`.

 01-demultiplex.sh will run cutadapt with all fastq files in 00-raw-data and the indices for this particular voyage/assay combination.
 The demultiplexed reads will be in 02-demultiplexed/assayID/

+Check the log file named logs/01-demultiplex.log to see if any errors or warnings occurred.

 Now we need to rename the output files to correspond to their sample IDs.